frumbert/mod_signoff/README.md

 You can ask the user for a signature.
 They can sign this using their mouse or finger to draw they signature.

-## Use case
+## Use cases

-You have a course with multiple assignments and essay-style quizzes that require an assessor to mark only after the user has completed them all.
+1) You have a course with multiple assignments and essay-style quizzes that require an assessor to mark only after the user has completed them all.
 But you don't want to bombard them with multiple notifications every time a learner completes each activity.

+2) You want to take some formal acknowledgement from the user before releasing further content.
+You can complete the activity after the user signs and submits it, and use activity restrictions to limit further release based on this activities completin status.

 ## TODO

-- [ ] Automatically submit all assignments in the section or course (if supported/not already submitted)
+- [ ] Automatically submit all assignments in the section or course; can be emulated with activity restrictions
+- [ ] Automatically trim the size of signature image to its minimum dimensions
+- [ ] Use moodle file storage for signatures
+- [ ] Get backup/restore working

 ### Copyright